 A significant cause of injury in bus accidents is crushing by the actual structure of the bus.
 Pictures of bus accidents are frequently similar and show a vehicle that is in pieces along the side of the road.
 If a bus is given stronger support structures, with better pillars between windows and stronger roofs, the bus is less likely to collapse on passengers during an accident.

-Researchers have developed a unique glaze for bus windows which prevents the ejection of passengers in the event of an accident.
+Researchers have developed a unique glaze for bus windows that prevents the ejection of passengers in the event of an accident.
 Since being thrown from the vehicle is a significant cause of bus-crash fatalities, making glazed windows a mandatory bus safety feature would save lives.

 Bus Safety Requires Driver Training & Screening